ATTENTION: College closed Wednesday due to severe weather. More

 Transfer credit – To receive transfer credit students must submit official college transcripts from all previously attended institutions to Records and Registration.
 Click here for information.

 NOTE: Please allow 7-10 days of processing time for entry of your scores or transfer credit information.

 Frequently Asked Questions Regarding the PSEO Program at Columbus State

 - What kinds of classes may I take while enrolled in the PSEO Program?

 Students may take courses from more than 40 technical programs or may take college-level courses that are designed to transfer to other colleges.
 Students should consult with their high school guidance counselor and a CSCC Academic Advisor to determine the appropriateness of the courses.
 PSEO students are limited to a maximum of 15 credit hours per semester.
-However, the student must have a 3.0 accumulative average in high school in that subject area BEFORE the student can take those classes at CSCC AND the courses may not replace high school graduation requirements as prescribed by the Ohio Common Core.
-Click here for information on CSCC and the Ohio Core.

 Please use the chart below to determine under what course area(s) you may be able to take classes.
 A Carnegie Unit is defined as one high school credit.